brown-palm/csci2470_f25/about.md

 ## Learning Goals

 This is a seminar course aimed for PhD students and students who would like to further pursue a career that utilizes deep learning either in academia or in industry.
 Students are expected to feel comfortable reading 3-4 research papers per week (6 to 8 hours).
 They are expected to propose a final group project idea with contributions sufficient for a premier Machine Learning Conference (e.g. NeurIPS, ICLR) **workshop or above**.

-Students who complete this course will:
-- Be familiar with recent trends of deep learning techniques and explore their applications to your own research.
-- Develop skills for critically reading research papers, identifying their high-level insights and limitations.
-- Build in-depth knowledge in one or more areas of active research directions.
-- Understand the evolution of research ideas over time, how some prominent research directions withstand the test of time (or do not)
-- Obtain hands-on experience proposing and implementing a novel research idea

-We welcome other students to audit the class by:
-- [Joining](https://edstem.org/us/join/Rgms8r) the Ed discussion group and watch the class livestream or recordings
+We welcome other students to audit the class by joining the Ed discussion group and watch the class livestream or recordings.
-- Reading a subset of the research papers they find interesting, joining the in-class discussion for such papers (or post the questions on Ed for in-class discussion)
-- Participating in the final project presentations
+This class may be used for **capstone**.

 ## Grading